 Thomas S. Ehrhardt has tried over 80 cases to verdict and is one of the firm’s most seasoned trial advocates.
-His trial experience, in both state and federal courts, includes heavy trucking, wrongful death, catastrophic personal injury, breach of contract, premises liability, first party bad faith, UM/UIM and claims under the Americans with Disabilities Act.
-Many of these matters involved multi-million dollar claims.
-In 2013 alone, Tom successfully resolved or settled aggregate claims exceeding 10 million dollars.
+His trial experience, in both state and federal courts, includes heavy trucking, wrongful death, catastrophic personal injury, breach of contract, premises liability, first party bad faith, UM/UIM, professional liability, and claims under the Americans with Disabilities Act.
+Many of these matters involved multi-million-dollar claims.

-Mr. Ehrhardt has been associated with insurance and litigation defense firms for 20 years.
-His practice is concentrated in the fields of trial advocacy, transportation and logistics, to include heavy trucking, intermodal, cargo and hazardous material claims, and construction defect.
+Associated with litigation defense firms for over 25 years, Tom concentrates his practice in the fields of trial advocacy, transportation and logistics, to include heavy trucking, intermodal, cargo and hazardous material claims.
 Prior to attending law school, Tom worked in management for the nation’s largest privately held trucking company and LTL carrier.
 His “hands on” knowledge of the industry, from dispatch, driver safety requirements, day-to-day logistics, labor relations, break bulk operations and risk management provides Tom with a keen understanding of multiple transportation business models.
 More importantly, it provides instant rapport with the drivers and companies that Tom represents.

 Tom is an active member of the firm’s transportation committee and ensures that each office has a proper Rapid Response Team ready to deploy at a moment’s notice to assist in early “on-site” catastrophic trucking losses.
 The Team members consist of attorneys, independent adjusters and professional engineers.